-As a goldendoodle parent, I find myself part of various doodle-centric Internet forums.
-On two separate occasions in the past day or two, I came across threads where the doodle parent expressed their anger and frustration about how their dog got shaved down to the skin by the groomer.
+As a Doodle parent, I participate in various Doodle-centric Internet forums.
+On two separate occasions recently, I came across threads where the Doodle parent expressed their anger and frustration about how their dog got shaved down to the skin by the groomer.
 They claimed that the groomers said their dogs were so matted that they had no choice but to shave the dog.
 They also both claimed that they brush their dog everyday, so “there’s absolutely no way” that their dog could be matted to the point of shaving it all off.

 But often times, we get too caught up in our emotions to hear the other side of the story.
 One of the posters went so far as to accuse the groomer for shaving the dog on purpose in order to charge more.

-With all the complaints about people getting their doodles shaved down at the groomer, I wonder if there’s a way that groomers can prove that they needed to do it, or at least notify the dog owner before they proceed so the owners don’t come back to pick up a “hideous” dog.
-(I personally keep my doodle short so I think it looks great) Now a lot of doodle owners will claim that they brush their dog “everyday so there’s no way the dog could be matted” but personally I am skeptical that every person saying that either a) really does brush their dog everyday, or b) that they are brushing correctly in order to keep the mats away.
-Then, when they pick up their dog all shaved, they accuse the groomer of doing it so they could make more money.
-Not saying some groomers haven’t done this, but it seems like there should be some way that groomers can prove that they really had to do it.
+With all the complaints about people getting their Doodles shaved down at the groomer, I wonder if there’s a way that groomers can prove that they needed to do it, or at least notify the dog owner before they proceed so the owners don’t come back to pick up a “hideous” dog.
+I’ve also heard people accuse the groomer of doing it so they could make more money.
 So, I was wondering if the pro groomers here could weigh in here and help us all understand your reasoning better.

 Indeed, quite a few professional dog groomers chimed in…